RSedgwick/TL_DOE_4_DNA/README.md

 For each competitor DNA molecule we want the rate `r` to be as close to the target rate as possible and for the drift `m` to lie below a threshold value.
 Our inputs are the number of base pairs `BP` and the % guanine-cytosine content `GC`.
-We use an adapted expected improvement acquisition function to minimise difference between the rate and target rate [3] and the probability of feasibility to deal with the drift constraint.
+We use an adapted expected improvement acquisition function to minimise difference between the rate and target rate [3] and penalise drifts above a given threshold.

 ## Data
 The data used in this project was collected from the DNA amplification experiments conducted in the lab.
 The